jcavera/subjective_time/data/README.md

 (b-yyyy) Substitute the number of years since the year "yyyy" B.C.E (o-yyyy) Substitute the ordinal number of years since the year "yyyy" C.E.
 ```
-As an example of each (assuming that you're reading this in 2025), these messages:
+As an example of each, these messages:
 ```
 (a-2001) the first wikipedia edit
 (b-27) the founding of the roman empire the (o-2015) anniversary of when they first met
 ```
-Would render as:
+Would render as (assuming that you're reading this in 2025):
 ```
 twenty four years since the first wikipedia edit two thousand fifty one years since the founding of the roman empire